coderrio/Coderr.Client.AspNet.Mvc5/src/Coderr.Client.AspNet.Mvc5/README.txt

 Reporting exceptions
 ====================

-All unhandled exceptions are reported directly by this library.
-However, sometimes you'll want to use try/catch for some custom handling (or being able to display pretty error messages).
+All unhandled exceptions are reported directly by the client library.
+Here you have the option of using try/catch for custom error handling or to display pretty error messages.

-If you do so in the controller, use "this.ReportException(ex)" to get all the goodies from codeRR attached to the exception.

-You can also use "httpContext.ReportException(ex)" if you do not have access to the controller.
-Last resort is to use "Err.Report(ex)" as no context information is included then.
+When using the controller, use "this.ReportException(ex)" to get all the bells and whistles from codeRR attached to the exception.
+If you do not have access to the controller, you can use "httpContext.ReportException(ex)".
+"Err.Report(ex)" can be used as last resort as it do not include context information.

-When doing so, simply report the exception like this:
+Sample code of how you can report an exception:

     public ActionResult Post(PostViewModel model)
     {